Back to series

 Spec-driven development does not mean avoiding shortcuts.
 It means naming them and putting them in the right place.

+The same idea applies to storage, verification, UI, and workflow.
 When the spec says what matters, the agent has a smaller decision space.
 It can still write the code, but it is less likely to silently choose a different product.

 Spec effect: The spec does not replace the agent.
 It reduces the decisions the agent is allowed to make silently.